ifabfoundation/AIND/README.md

 - Basic command line knowledge

 ### Initial Setup

 ### 1. SSH Key Installation
-You will receive a POLIBA.pem SSH key file.
+You will receive a key.pem SSH key file (IFAB.pem / POLIBA.pem / UNINA.pem).
 This key must be installed in your Ubuntu SSH directory:

-1. Download the POLIBA.pem key file provided to you
-2. Move the key to your SSH directory:
+1. Download the key file provided to you and move the key to your SSH directory:
 ```
 mv POLIBA.pem ~/.ssh/
 ```
-3. Set the correct permissions for the key file:
+2. Set the correct permissions for the key file:
 ```
-chmod 600 ~/.ssh/POLIBA.pem
+chmod 600 ~/.ssh/key.pem
 ```
 ### 2. Environment Update
 After installing the key, update your environment: